Quadruple jump: Women

 On December 7, 2019, in the free skate at the Grand Prix Final in Torino, Italy, Alexandra Trusova landed the first ratified quadruple flip in competition.

-In November 2021, Russian skater Adeliia Petrosian became the first female skater to attempt a quad loop in domestic competition, at the 5th stage of Russian Cup qualifier, in combination with a double toe loop.
-She landed the quad loop with a "q" call (underrotated) and tried a second quad loop but fell.
-At the domestic 2022 Russian National Championships on the senior level in December 2021, Petrosian landed two clean quad loops (one in combination).
+At the 2021 Russian Grand Prix V, Perm, Adeliia Petrosian attempted two quadruple loops, landing one in combination.
+Though this achievement is not internationally ratified, she is the first woman to land a quadruple loop in a domestic competition.

 The first female skater to land a quadruple jump in Olympic competition was during the 2022 Winter Olympics, this achievement, originally, went to Kamila Valieva of the Russian Olympic Committee in the team event women’s free skate.
 However, she was later disqualified following a doping violation from earlier in the season, thus her achievement nullified.
 The achievement then was given to Alexandra Trusova of the Russian Olympic Committee where she jumped 5 quadruple jumps during the women’s free skate.
-Anna Shcherbakova, also of Russian Olympic Committee landed quadruple jumps in the women's singles free skate as well.
-At 2022 Winter Olympics, Anna Shcherbakova became the first woman (and the only woman as of December 2023) to land a quad flip in combination with a triple jump (triple toeloop), also the first woman to land two quad flip jumps in one program.

-As of 2025, no female skater has attempted a quadruple Axel in competition.
+As of 2026, no female skater has attempted a quadruple Axel in competition.